 Dubin Fellows are entering master's degree students at Harvard Kennedy School who have demonstrated strong character, academic excellence, the ability to thrive and lead in the face of adversity, and a commitment to making a transformative impact on the communities they serve.

-Step 2: Apply for the Fellowship: Application deadline for the Dubin Fellowship is late January, 2018.
+Step 2: Apply for the Fellowship: Application deadline for the Dubin Fellowship is early February, 2020.

 To apply for the Dubin Fellowship please visit the Student Financial Services web site.